Listen to this episode:

 Jennifer McCalicher (12:33.022)

 Yeah, so most of it has to do with time.
 Our one supplier is a very large supplier and they have almost a million parts.
 And when we would get a price file from them, they would give us all the data we needed.
 You know, they would have the description and item numbers and everything we need to calculate our pricing.
 But it was a close to a million dollar Excel sheet that we would get from them and to load it in our ERP system would take three to four days that we would have to batch it in in different amounts.
 Otherwise we didn't have enough memory.
 We'd be kicking users off the system sometimes because of the memory we'd be doing or it would freeze up.
-So just to pause in the spreadsheet.

 Jennifer McCalicher (13:09.758)

-and what we had to take the spreadsheet, put it as a text file.
+Well we had to take the spreadsheet, put it as a text file.
 Cause again, we're limited on the data we could put into our ERP system.
 It has to be a certain format.
 So we would have to take that 1 million line text file, like Excel file and make it into various text files that would process in about a 12 to 16 hour timeframe.
-So we could just keep running them around the clock and getting all the, all the items updated. and like Todd said, we stumbled upon Clover at one point and brought that in to solve some solutions.
+So we could just keep running them around the clock and getting all the, all the items updated.
+And like Todd said, we stumbled upon Clover at one point and brought that in to solve some solutions.

 That was probably the biggest solution because now we can manage the million records.
 I believe it takes us about three hours to process through the million records now.
 And it's a single file that we utilize, like a single graph within Clover that we utilize.
 We don't have to develop 25, 30 different sub processes just to get the information in.